aaron777collins/mouse-mover/README.md

 # mouse-mover
-Moves the mouse every 1-3 minutes in a random direction at a random speed.
+Moves the mouse every 30 seconds in a random direction at a random speed.